 Regardless of any sleep restrictions or your level of comfort, you must try and get adequate sleep at night.
 Healing requires adequate sleep.
 If you want effective healing, you’ll have to make sleep a priority.
 Getting a good night’s rest each night can also help to regulate your mood.
 That means you could bypass the post-surgery emotional roller coaster altogether if you manage to get the right amount of Z’s.

-Your emotions can feel a bit raw after cosmetic surgery, at least for a short time.
+Your emotions after cosmetic surgery can feel a bit raw after cosmetic surgery, at least for a short time.
 Like a snapping turtle, you may be ready to lash out at family, friends, and even your pets if they ask about your surgery or otherwise look at you the wrong way.
 This is especially true of any remarks that border on criticism.

 Be aware that being emotionally sensitive is possible.
 You can prepare by being ready with deep breathing exercises or visualization exercises to distract you.
 Breathing deeply for ten breaths might be enough to calm you down.